The hardest thing in life is to live well.

 Man of Virtue

 Andrei was born in the beautiful Saxon city of Sibiu (Hermannstadt) a year after the fall of communism in Romania.
 He was left fatherless at 3 months old and raised by his mother, the bravest woman he's ever known.
-In 1998 by mere luck Andrei and his mother were selected by the Diversity Immigrant Visa program and received an invitation to become permanent residents in the United States.
-Luci (Andrei's mother) sold all her car, apartment, and left her trauma nursing job to move to a foreign land with her 7 year old son.
+In 1998 by mere luck, Andrei and his mother were selected by the Diversity Immigrant Visa program and received an invitation to become permanent residents in the United States.
+Lucica (Andrei's mother) sold her car, apartment, and left her trauma nursing job that paid $50/month to move to a foreign land with her 7 year old son.
 She did this so he could have a better future.
-To this day it is the single greatest act of love and compassion he has ever seen.
+To this day it is the single greatest act of love and compassion he has ever experienced.

 Andrei learned English in 3 months by watching cartoons.
 He attended high school in the Portland area and studied Philosophy in the Analytic discipline at Portland State University.
-Having held a wide assortment of jobs from age 14 - ranging from server, to valet, to computer repair technician - Andrei settled into his first career as a QA engineer at a national healthcare provider that created it's own proprietary software.
+Having held a wide assortment of jobs from age 14 - ranging from server, to valet, to computer repair technician - Andrei settled into his first career as a QA engineer at a national healthcare provider (the company designed its own proprietary software).
 He quickly absorbed information and gained invaluable skills which made him a central part of the software development program at this company.
 He become a Senior QA Engineer within a few short years and began working on complex, enterprise-level projects both as QA lead and consultant.

-At the same time as his career was developing as a QA Engineer, Andrei was also training as a strongman athlete at a local gym known as the Kabuki Strength Lab.
-Here he developed friendships with the owners and coaches, and worked with them on the side on several projects - the most important being a subscription-based portal for housing educational content created by the coaches at Kabuki Strength.
-It is here where his passion and skills started to mix - videography and strength sports.
+At the same time as his QA career was developing, Andrei was also training as a strongman athlete at a local gym known called the Kabuki Strength Lab.
+Here he developed friendships with the owners and coaches, and worked with them on several projects - the most important being a very successful subscription-based portal for housing educational content created by the coaches at Kabuki Strength.
+It is here, at Kabuki Strength, where his passion and skills started to mix - digital marketing and strength sports.

 Andrei was invited by the owners of Kabuki Strength to quit his career in software and work as a Creative Director for the quickly growing startup.
 He accepted the position as the new company’s first salaried employee, having his whole life dreamed of a job that did not feel like a job and very excited to take on the challenge of building a brand from the ground up.
-Working at Kabuki Strength he has the freedom to learn independently and apply his skills and creativity in a domain which is near and dear to his heart - strength and performance sports.
+Working at Kabuki Strength, Andrei has the freedom to work independently and apply his skills and creativity in an industry which is near and dear to his heart - strength and performance sports.
 During his first year at the company, Andrei implemented numerous processes' and started turning the gears of a complex brand-building machine.
 These actions and the brilliant work of a few dedicated employees resulted in tremendous growth across the board.
 Today, Kabuki Strength employs 15 people and does almost $3 million a year in sales.

-Kabuki Strength is a multi-faceted company that engineers and manufactures innovative equipment for athletes, creates educational content and provides virtual coaching services.
-As Creative Director Andrei is responsible for speeding up the organic growth of the company, branding, marketing, all creative elements, and the creation of original content.
+Kabuki Strength is a multi-faceted company that engineers and manufactures innovative equipment and tools, creates educational content for specific populations, and provides virtual coaching services to athletes.
+As Creative Director, Andrei is responsible for facilitating the growth of the company, branding, marketing, all creative elements, and the development of original content in all contemporary mediums.
 He works hand-in-hand with a talented group of individuals who are all on the same mission of growing the brand and pushing the industry forward.
 The company slogan and mission statement is "Making the world a better place through strength" Kabuki Strength’s 4 pillars are Education, Equipment, Coaching, and Charity.
 Andrei is most proud of having pushed and developed a philanthropic arm of the business that routinely partners with charity organizations to raise money and awareness for their cause.
 So far Kabuki Strength has had the privilege of working with the HomeBuilders Foundation of Metro Portland, Special Olympics Oregon, Alex’s Lemonade Stand (children’s cancer research), and others.

 5'10" | 200-220 pounds